Explanatory All Institutions Letter

-TThe Superintendent of Financial Services has adopted the attached revised Part 420 of the Superintendent’s Regulations and Supervisory Procedure MB 107 and has repealed Supervisory Procedure MB 108, all on an emergency basis.
+The Superintendent of Financial Services has adopted the attached revised Part 420 of the Superintendent’s Regulations and Supervisory Procedure MB 107 and has repealed Supervisory Procedure MB 108, all on an emergency basis.
 The emergency regulations are effective immediately.
 Emergency regulations on the same subject were previously adopted on a number of occasions, starting in December, 2009.
-The most recent emergency adoption was effective November 27, 2012.
-The new emergency regulations are identical to those adopted on November 27th.
+The most recent emergency adoption was effective August 20, 2013.
+The new emergency regulations are identical to those adopted on August 20th.

 The revised regulations implement revised Article 12-E of the Banking Law, which became effective on July 11, 2009.
 Revised Article 12-E is modeled on the provisions of Title V of the federal Housing and Economic Recovery Act of 2008, also known as the “SAFE Act”, which was intended to impose a nationwide standard for mortgage loan originator (“MLO”) regulation.
 Hence, the licensing and regulation of MLOs in New York now closely tracks the federal standard.

 If New York did not adopt the new federal standards for MLO regulation or failed to implement its requirements, the SAFE Act would require that HUD assume the licensing of MLOs in New York State.